barryblueice/FlashExtra/README.md

 [Clicked Here To Download the APP](https://github.com/barryblueice/FlashExtra/releases)

 ### Declaration:
-This product is released under the GPL + Private License Agreement.
+This product is released under the Private License Agreement.
 The details of the private license agreement can be found in the private_protocol.txt file in the repository.